 Mean score of companies in the Pharmaceutical Preparation Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Juno Therapeutics, Inc.'s score of 20 is lower than 83% of the industry.
+Juno Therapeutics, Inc.'s score of 53 is higher than 69% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.

-Juno Therapeutics, Inc. has not publicly committed to specific 2030 or 2050 climate goals through the major frameworks we track.
+Juno Therapeutics, Inc. has established climate goals through participation in recognized frameworks and target-setting initiatives.
 Companies often set interim 2030 targets and long-term 2050 net-zero goals to demonstrate measurable progress toward decarbonization.